Curriculum Vitae

 Institute for Humane Studies Graduate Sabbatical Grant, Fall 2022

-Institute for Humane Studies Fellowship, Fall 2021
+Institute for Humane Studies Fellowship, Summer 2019, Summer 2020, Fall 2021

 Political Science Summer Initiative Scholarship, University of Wisconsin-Madison, 2019-22